 First, we need to understand what business intelligence is and how it is evolving.
 BI combines:

 - Data tools and infrastructure

 - Data visualization

 BI takes raw data and transforms it into relevant and practical insights.
 You can use data to drive change, quickly adapt to supply changes or market and eliminate inefficiencies.

 The technological age allows this to function more efficiently.
 Now businesses can host documents online, have governed data on trusted platforms, and prioritize flexible self-service analysis.
 The world of BI is evolving according to business needs and technology.
 Businesses can take advantage of modern telecommunications like CPaaS solutions.
 This will improve your company’s communication and provide data analytics.
 As more sources of data become available, the potential gain from BI strategies will grow.

 Reason #1: Make Better Business Decisions

-Information is the key to make better business decisions.
+Information is the key to making better business decisions.
 Having a current, data-driven strategy is a vital part of success in today’s market.
 It eliminates the guesswork and assumptions from your business practice by providing you with hard data.

 As artificial intelligence (AI) and machine learning continue to improve, this intelligence will be more accessible.
 Rather than having to manually look through mounds of data, AI can sift through it for you.
 This automated analysis leads to an increase in business efficiency, which will create a better experience for you, your employees, and your customers.

-Your business needs to be able to adapt to meet both your employee and customer needs.
+Your business needs to be able to adapt to meet both your employee and customers needs.
 Whether updating online services or managing your team’s activities at their remote workspaces, your company must be able to make quick decisions based on the most up-to-date data.